chekwube-ononuju/CS-Special-Topics-Project-2/README.md

    - Place AI-generated texts in `data/training_data/ai/` as `.txt` files
    - Place human-written texts in `data/training_data/human/` as `.txt` files
    - Ensure you have at least one `.txt` per folder; otherwise training will fail with "empty vocabulary".

+   **Note**: The original `AI_Human.csv` dataset (1GB+) is not included in this repository due to GitHub's file size limits.
+You'll need to obtain your own dataset or use the existing `.txt` files in the training folders.

 6. Train models (run this from the project root):
    ```zsh